nikkelly/microsoftServicesProfile/readme.md

 ## Notes

+- Supports accounts with MFA enabled
-1. Username and password are stored in the local user environment variable `$env:microsoftConnectionPass` as plain text.
+- Username and Password are saved to environment variables as encrypted standard strings
+- Will prompt for install if module is not already installed